 \subsubsection{Fitting of JPS method}

 For both the setups, JPS has been fitted in two ways.
 In the first scenario, we assumed that the entire joint distribution of the discretized versions of the selection variables are available from the target population, namely $(D,Z_2',Z_3',W_1')$, $(D,Z_3',W_2')$ and $(Z_2',W_3')$ in the three cohorts respectively where $Z_2',Z_3',W_1',W_2',W_3'$ denote the discretized versions of $Z_2,Z_3,W_1,W_2,W_3$.
 In reality obtaining exact joint distribution of all the selection variables is extremely difficult especially for Cohort 1 and 2.
 Henceforth in the second scenario, we assumed that we have access of only conditional distributions $D|Z_2'$, $Z_3'|Z_2'$, $W_1'|Z_2'$, $W_2'|Z_2'$ and $W_3'|Z_2'$ from the target population.
 The joint selection probabilities are approximated using these available conditionals.
-The criteria that we used to discretize these variables in the simulations is described in Supplementary Section 2.